-Rodriguez, who owned the Heart of Champions gym near Los Angeles, won women's featherweight boxing and women's featherweight kickboxing titles in the 1970s.
+Lilly Rodriguez won women’s featherweight boxing and women’s featherweight kickboxing titles in the 1970s, her family said.

 She is the only female boxer in the California Boxing Hall of Fame and one of a handful of women in the Martial Arts History Museum’s Hall of Fame.